zodb/zodbshootout/doc/install.rst

  Installation
 ==============

 There are two supported ways to install and use ``zodbshootout``.
-Use ``pip`` if you already know what configurations you want to test and how to set them up.
+Use ``pip`` (preferably in a virtual environment) if you already know what configurations you want to test and how to set them up.
 Use :doc:`buildout <install-buildout>` to create a complete testing environment.

 pip
 ===